 How Do Quick-Relief Medicines Work?

-The most-prescribed quick-relief medicines are quick-acting bronchodilators (usually given through an inhaler or a nebulizer).
+The most-prescribed quick-relief medicines (like Albuterol) are quick-acting bronchodilators (usually given through an inhaler or a nebulizer).
 If a bronchodilator alone doesn't ease a severe flare-up, other medicines may be given by mouth or injection to help treat it.

 If your child has been prescribed quick-relief medicine, it's important to always keep it on hand.
 That means at home, at the mall, at sports practice, and even on vacation.
 Talk with your doctor about how often your child needs it.
 If it's too often, the doctor also might prescribe a daily long-term control medicine to help prevent asthma flare-ups.

 Long-term control medicines (also called controller medicines or maintenance medicines) work over a period of time to ease airway swelling, limit mucus, and help prevent asthma symptoms.
 These medicines may be inhaled or swallowed as a pill or liquid.
 They should be taken as prescribed, even when your child seems well.